JBKing21/Sunlist/README.md

 The API for the weather app was sourced from https://openweathermap.org/api.

 A 7 day forecast would have been nice, but the single day one is free of charge so I've gone with that for now.

+After uploading the site to netlify, the weather API doesn't seem to work at all, so that will have to be looked in to.

+For now, I'm happy with what I managed to put together in such a short amount of time.
+More updates to come in future.